inferno-framework/inferno-reference-server/README.md

 The Authorization Bearer token can be used directly by setting the `Authorization` header to `Bearer SAMPLE_ACCESS_TOKEN.<SCOPES_ENCODED_IN_BASE_64>`.
 For example, a token with the `patient/*.*` scope should be set to `Bearer SAMPLE_ACCESS_TOKEN.cGF0aWVudC8qLio=`.
 Note that as this server is primarily for demo, this token is not secure.

 To launch an app from the EHR go to `/app-launch`

+## Deploying the Server

+If you plan on deploying this server for actual use, please remember to change the database password for the database docker container, and update `hapi.properties` with the new connection information.

 ## Contact Us
 The Inferno development team can be reached by email at inferno@groups.mitre.org.
 Inferno also has a dedicated [HL7 FHIR chat channel](https://chat.fhir.org/#narrow/stream/153-inferno).